 Take coffee to bathroom.
 Rinse your bucket and tubing with h2o2 and water.
-I do this standing in the tub and keep my h2o2 in the shower holder, out of reach of inquiring hands.
-The exact formula is 3 parts water to 1 part h2o2.
-I usually just squirt in a long squirt of h2o2, then fill with water, swish and let it run out the tubing.
-Then I rinse well with just water.
+I do this standing in the tub (I keep my h2o2 in the shower holder, out of reach of little inquiring hands.)
+The exact formula is 3 parts water to 1 part h2o2… but I usually just squirt in a long squirt of h2o2, then fill with water, swish and let it run out the tubing.
+Then I rinse well with plain water.

 Note that the higher the bucket, the faster the flow.
-At first, a fast flow was too much, made me cramp a little and I had to go right away.
-So I’d hold the bucket in my right hand (laying on my right side with the soccer ball as a pillow) and raise/lower the bucket as I needed to, trying to prevent cramping and having to go.
-That worked for a very long time.
+At first, a fast flow was too much, made me cramp.
+So I’d hold the bucket in my right hand (laying on my right side with the soccer ball as a pillow) and raise/lower the bucket as needed to prevent cramping.
+That worked great.

 FYI, this does not have to be done perfectly by any stretch!
 Like anything else, it takes practice to feel comfortable.
 You want to keep the stress as low as possible and this can be stressful the first few times.
 If you are not used to sticking something up your bum, the idea is totally freaky.
 Once you get comfortable with the process, this becomes a relaxing bath with a healthy detox added!